wgbrown/PBILearningResources/PBI Analysts/PBI end users.md

 Power BI has three main layer: Visualization, Data model (also called the sematic model) and the data preparation layer.

-Start with Dashboard in a Day - This will give a good understanding of the trhee main topics
+Start with Dashboard in a Day - This will give a good understanding of the three main layers( visualization, data model, and data preperation).
 * Dashboard in a Day is a free online class delivered by our partners: [DIAD Events](https://aka.ms/NEXTDiad)

 * Once the basics are understood, please review the data modeling resources.